 Low vision simply means not being able to see as well as most other people even when you’re wearing glasses or contact lenses.
 For example, you would probably have low vision if you have age related macular degeneration (AMD).

 If you already have a vision impairment or low vision, or are registered as either sight impaired or severely sight impaired we will try to help you.
-Michael Charlton and Robin Baker are both accredited Low Vision Optometrists and can help you make the best use of the sight you have.
+Michael Charlton is an accredited Low Vision Optometrist and can help you make the best use of the sight you have.

 After a routine eye examination if your vision has fallen below a certain level our Optometrists will suggest making a further appointment for a Low Vision Assessment.
 This could take up to an hour and is funded by the Welsh Assembly Government so will not cost you anything.